Patient ExperienceKnowing what to expect on your visit to our branch will help to make your experience more comfortable

-We have over 120 PathCare specimen receptions across South Africa, Namibia, Kenya and Nigeria.
+We have over 160 PathCare specimen receptions across South Africa, Namibia and Kenya.

 Some medical practitioners in private practice collect patient specimen themselves for delivery to our laboratories.
-However, most medical practitioners will refer their patients to PathCare depots to have specimens collected.
+However, most medical practitioners will refer their patients to PathCare branches to have specimens collected.

 The most commonly collected specimen at our reception sites are blood, urine and sputum.
 For more sensitive specimens, such as stool and semen, patients can collect the specimen in specialised jars in the privacy of their homes for delivery within the required timeframe and conditions, at any of the PathCare specimen reception site.